Before your client can join an AD domain, some adjustments must be made to your network setup to ensure the flawless interaction of client and server.

-Checkto allow your domain users to log in even if the AD server is temporarily unavailable or you do not have a network connection.
+Checkto allow your domain users to log in even if the AD server is temporarily unavailable, or if you do not have a network connection.

 Clickand confirm the domain join when prompted for it.

-Provide the password for the Windows administrator on the AD server and click Figure 11-3).(see
+Provide the password for the Windows administrator on the AD server and click Figure 5-3).(see

 After you have joined the AD domain, you can log in to it from your workstation using the display manager of your desktop or the console.